 Positive Test Results

 If you receive a positive test result, please isolate immediately and submit your test results so Berklee can advise you and help you receive the care and support you need.

 Information for Community Members Who Tested Positive Within the Last 90 Days

-Berklee will follow the Centers for Disease Control and Prevention (CDC) guidance related to positive test results and the 90-day period following those test results.
-Therefore, if you have previously tested positive, you will not be included in the testing protocol and testing schedule for a period of 90 days after your initial COVID-19 diagnosis.
-Berklee will remove you from testing requirements until the 90-day post-diagnosis period is complete.
+Berklee follows the Centers for Disease Control and Prevention (CDC) guidance related to positive test results and the 90-day period following those test results.
+Therefore, if you have previously tested positive, you will not be included in any testing protocols for a period of 90 days after your initial COVID-19 diagnosis.
+Berklee will remove you from any testing requirements until the 90-day post-diagnosis period is complete.
 Scientific research indicates that individuals will likely continue to test positive for a period of 90 days post-diagnosis, despite the fact that they are no longer infectious.
-After 90 days following a COVID-19 diagnosis, you will be included in the required testing protocols.
+After 90 days following a COVID-19 diagnosis, you will be included in any required testing protocols.

-If you tested positive within 90 days of arriving to campus and are cleared to resume your normal activities by a treating physician, you must bring evidence of the COVID-19 diagnosis that indicates the date you were diagnosed and when you were cleared to safely resume activities and interactions before reporting to campus for work or classes.
+If you tested positive within 90 days of arriving to campus, you must submit evidence of the COVID-19 diagnosis that indicates the date you were diagnosed.

 - Faculty and staff: Submit documentation to Human Resources at email@example.com.

 During the 90-day post-diagnosis period, continue to monitor your health and wellness, and if at any time you exhibit COVID-19 symptoms, contact a medical professional to assess your condition and discuss appropriate next steps:

 - Students: Contact the Tufts Medical Team at 617-636-6006, or consult with your primary care physician